 Improper intake design:

-To make room for the water, you need to vent the tank as air enters.
-Due to the vent lines being narrower than the fill lines, you can’t release a lot of water at once.
-The RV owner has the option of spilling water or turning the faucet down to a volume the RV tank can handle if the amount of water entering the tank exceeds the amount of air leaving it.
+It is necessary to vent the tank as air enters the tank to make room for the water.
+There is a limitation to how much water can be released from the tank at one time due to the vent lines being narrower than the fill lines.
+The RV owner has the option of spilling water or turning the faucet down to a volume the RV tank can handle if the amount of water trying to enter the tank exceeds the amount of air trying to escape.

 FIXING A SLOW FILLING RV FRESH WATER TANK

 Your RV’s fill assembly, usually on the side, includes a vent hose that connects the water tank to the exterior vent.
 Make sure it is free of kinks or obstructions.
 Unscreened vents can get plugged with insects if they are not screened.

 You should check the fill hose for kinks between the tank and the fill opening.

 Ensure that the fill hose slopes evenly and properly between the fill opening and the tank.
 If possible, improve your work.

 Ensure that the tank is filled under pressure by assembling a system.